Man using laptop looks at credit card in his hand

 No interest doesn’t mean no minimum balance due

 You still have to make a minimum payment each month even though you don’t have to pay interest during an intro 0% APR period.
 If you miss the required monthly payment, you’ll lose your introductory APR rate and may incur late fees.
+Late payments could even result in a higher penalty APR that outweighs your savings.

-It’s easy to get into the habit of letting your balance grow when you’re not paying interest, but if you fail to pay your outstanding balance before the 0% APR intro period ends, you may struggle to pay back the balance and the higher interest, leaving you further in debt.
+It’s easy to get into the habit of letting your balance grow when you’re not paying interest.
+But if you fail to pay your outstanding balance before the 0% APR intro period ends, you may struggle to pay back the balance and the higher interest, leaving you further in debt.

 An intro 0% APR credit card can be beneficial for some people, and for others, it may not make sense to try to apply for one.
 Now that you know what 0% intro APR means, you can determine if one of these credit cards will be right for you.